How to Auto Backup Windows 11/10/8/7 on System Shutdown

-3. Click Schedule to make your choice of automatic plans.
-Here you can select Event triggers and choose System shutdown as the event type.
+3. Click Schedule Backup to make your choice of automatic plans.
+First, Enable Schedule Backup, then you can choose Event triggers and select System shutdown as the event type.

-4. Click Scheme and Enable Backup Scheme, then set up a rule to automatically delete older backups according to your own situation.
+4. Go to Backup Scheme and Enable Automatic Backup Cleanup, then set up a rule to automatically delete older backups according to your own situation.

 5. Tap Start Backup button, and click Finish when it ends.

 - In backup Options, you can write a comment, compress or split backup images, enable email notifications, encrypt backups and so on.

-● You can also create a bootable media in case your computer fails to boot due to system errors.
-Thus when problem occurs, you can use the media to boot the computer to Windows PE and then restore it to a previously backed up system image.
+- You can also create a bootable media or recovery environment in case the PC fails to boot.
+Thus when system problem occurs, you can use the media to boot the computer to Windows PE and then restore it to a previous system image.

 To better protect your system and restore it to normal state in the event of failure, it’s a good way to automatically backup Windows 10/8/7 at system shutdown or other events, thus you can easily fix system errors when needed.
 AOMEI Backupper is such a utility software that offers you various plans and options to perform scheduled backup flexibly.
 You can also set up your own scheme to auto delete older backups.

 Beyond that, it also allows you to automatically sync files from local to cloud drive, or even between two computers.
 If you are a Windows Server user, there's also an Server edition for automatic server backup or sync.